 Pacific harbor seals (Phoca vitulina richardii) inhabit near-shore coastal and estuarine areas from Baja California, Mexico, to the Pribilof Islands in Alaska.
-They are divided into two subspecies: P. v. steinegeri in the western North Pacific, near Japan, and P. v. richardii in the northeast Pacific Ocean.
-The latter subspecies, includes two MMPA stocks in the project area: The Oregon and Washington Coast stock in the outer coastal waters of Oregon and Washington states, and the California stock.
+They are divided into two subspecies: P. v. stejnegeri in the western North Pacific, near Japan, and P. v. richardii in the northeast Pacific Ocean.
+The latter subspecies includes two stocks protected under the MMPA